It’s not easy to stop smoking

 Determine your style of relationship

-• Has a health problem made you think differently about smoking?
+• Has a health scare changed the way you think about smoking?

 Start a discussion